Eppu/eetueskelinen.com/README.md

-# 👷 WIP 👷

-<b>This project is still in a working state, and is likely to have breaking changes happening on the master branch regularly.
+<b>This project is still being worked on, and is likely to have breaking changes happening on the master branch regularly.
 Proceed with caution.</b>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).